How we're able to inspire many innovations from Accenture

-As a managing director within Accenture’s Global IT organization, I’m passionate about delivering innovative work that operates with the rigor and scale needed for our complex, multi-matrixed organization.
+As a senior manager within Accenture’s Global IT organization, I’m passionate about delivering innovative work that operates with the rigor and scale needed for our complex, multi-matrixed organization.
 And I’m thrilled to support these two applied intelligence guilds that are bringing together a community of like-minded people from various areas of the organization to share ideas and thinking.

 I thought you might be interested in taking a look at how we run these guilds and the benefits that can be realized in terms of collaboration and inspiration as a route to innovation.

 Born from the demand for data, analytics and artificial intelligence (AI) skills, the data scientist is a critical role in our organization—and one that’s forming a growing community.

 Our data scientists use scientific methods, processes, algorithms and systems to identify patterns and insights from data and enable computers to automatically learn from data.
 Although projects involve working as an individual, there is a strong need for collaboration, such as the stakeholder interaction necessary while a data scientist strives to understand, develop and build solutions that complement business needs.